 Human factors is a combination of aviation medicine, psychology, engineering and ergonomics.
 It encompasses all of these factors trying to understand the man/machine interface in the aircraft.
 It has its roots in aviation accident investigations resolving these where no clear technical cause could be found when aircraft became more and more reliable over the years.

 To withstand all demands of the flying environment the pilot must be qualified, fit and maintain a healthy life style for a clear body and mind.
-The pilot must also be aware when he or she is not fit or even fatigued or is using drugs to counter minor illnesses which could affect performance or even flight safety.
+The pilot must also be aware when he or she is not fit or even fatigued or is using drugs to counter minor illnesses which could affect your performance or even flight safety and that of the passengers.

 On this we can be short: if there is any doubt about the pilots ability to fly the aircraft safely due to any illness - its a clear decision: do not fly!
 Minor illnesses as: sore throat, hay fever, head ache, diarrhea can be cured by mild medications or even be overcome by drinking clear fluids (water).
 Over the counter medicines should be avoided because of possible unknown side effects on the body or brain.
 Think of antihistamines, some of which are known to cause sleepiness or inattention.